zclconf/go-cty/docs/types.md

 ### `cty.Number`

-The number type represents arbitrary-precision floating point numbers.
+The number type represents what we'll clumsily call "JSON numbers".
+Technically, this means the set of numbers that have a canonical decimal representation in our JSON encoding _and_ that can be represented in memory with 512 bits of binary floating point precision.

-Since numbers are arbitrary-precision, there is no need to worry about integer overflow/underflow or loss of precision during arithmetic operations.
+Since these numbers have high precision, there is little need to worry about integer overflow/underflow or over-zealous rounding during arithmetic operations.
+In particular, `cty.Number` can represent the full range of `int64` with no loss.
+However, numbers _are_ still finite in memory and subject to approximation in binary-to-decimal and decimal-to-binary conversions, and so can't accurately represent _all_ real numbers.

-However, eventually a calling application will probably want to convert a number to one of the Go numeric types, at which point its range will be constrained to fit within that type, generating an error if it does not fit.
+Eventually a calling application will probably want to convert a number to one of the Go numeric types, at which point its range will be constrained to fit within that type, generating an error if it does not fit.
+Because the number range is larger than all of the Go integer types, it's always possible to convert a whole number to a Go integer without any loss, as long as it value is within the required range.

 The following additional operations are supported on numbers: